Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Motivating Example

 \item \textbf{Variable reuse:} the same variable \texttt{model} is reused in cells 4 and 5, for different model objects, i.e., \texttt{Sequential} and \texttt{LogisticRegressionCV} objects.
 Reuses of the same variable names are common in \jnb{}s.
 Therefore, for precise annotation of code cells, the analyzer should know the type of an object at a specific location in the notebook.
-In other words, the analysis should be flow-sensitive. \end{itemize}
+In other words, the analysis should be flow-\textit{sensitive}.